|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fates of the Crew

-Four of the crew: Neuman, Burnside, Mulligan and George were captured by the Japanese Navy and transported to Rabaul and held as Prisoners Of War (POWs) at the Rabaul POW Camp.
-On November 25, 1943 the four crew members along with Sgt Robert A. Curry (gunner aboard B-17E "Honi Kuu Okole" 41-9244) plus seven other prisoners were executed by the Japanese at Rabaul.
+Four of the crew: Neuman, Burnside, Mulligan and George were captured by the Japanese Navy and transported to Rabaul and detained by the Imperial Japanese Navy (IJN) Keibitai (Naval Special Police) at Japanese Navy POW Camp at Rabaul.
+On November 25, 1943 all four plus along with Sgt Robert A. Curry (gunner aboard B-17E "Honi Kuu Okole" 41-9244) plus seven other prisoners were executed by the Japanese at Rabaul.

 Recovery of Remains

-During 1986 or 1987 the site was investigated by a team from U. S. Army CILHI and remains of the crew were recovered.
+During 1986 or 1987 this crash site was investigated by a team from U. S. Army CILHI and remains of the crew were recovered.

 Brian Bennett adds: